Table of Contents Show

 5. Can I refinance even if I have a lot of debt?

-You may refinance even if you have debt, however, this may reduce your borrowing capacity and eligibility.
+You may refinance even if you have debt, which may reduce your borrowing capacity and eligibility.

 6. Would my mortgage renewal be affected if I have terrible credit?